AxonFramework/extension-spring-aot/.github/ISSUE_TEMPLATE/2_enhancement_request.md

 ---
 name: 'Enhancement request'
-about: 'Suggest an enhancement/change to an existing feature for the Spring Native Extension'
+about: 'Suggest an enhancement/change to an existing feature for the Spring Ahead of Time Extension'
 title:
 labels: 'Type: Enhancement'
 ---